Guide to christian writing contests in 2017

 Sponsor: WOW / Women On Writing

-Description: This flash competition runs four times a year and is open to all styles and genres.
-The competition closes each quarter after 300 entries have been received, or at deadline.
-WOW / Women On Writing runs a quarterly nonfiction essay competition too, also with cash prizes.
+From Website: “Runs four times a year and is open to all styles and genres.
+Closes each quarter after 300 entries have been received, or at the deadline.
+WOW also runs a quarterly nonfiction essay competition with cash prizes.”

 Bristol Short Story Prize